community-privacy/community-privacy.github.io/_pages/contact.md

 ## Support Us

 Want to support our mission?
-Consider contributing to our [OpenCollective](https://opencollective.com/community-privacy), which includes 3 different sponsor tiers.
+Consider contributing to our [Open Collective](https://opencollective.com/community-privacy), which includes 3 different sponsor tiers.
 All contributors will automatically receive the benefits of being a Community Ally.